Percona-Lab/percona-dbaas-cli/source/capabilities.rst

 Capabilities
 ==================================

-The list of the percona-dbaas-cli tool capabilities includes the following ones:
+The following is a list of the percona-dbaas-cli tool capabilities:

-* create a new database instance or cluster
+* Create a new database instance or cluster
-* stop, start, and restart a cluster
+* Stop, start, and restart a cluster
-* list all database instances or clusters currently present
+* List all database instances or clusters currently present
-* provide detailed information about the database instance or cluster
+* Provide detailed information about the database instance or cluster
-* change optional values associated to an existing database instance or cluster
+* Change optional values associated to an existing database instance or cluster
-* delete a database instance or cluster
+* Delete a database instance or cluster

-.. note:: The actually supported capabilities may vary for different *engines* - i.e. different database management systems.
+.. note:: The capabilities supported by each engine (database management system) may differ